 LISTMap displays the available survey control marks and you can obtain survey control station summaries with either GDA94 or GDA2020 coordinates for individual control sites.
 GDA94 will remain the default DISPLAY option for horizontal datum coordinates until GDA2020 is adopted to display LISTmap coordinates - see the Land Tasmania Services and Applications Datum Summary and Web Mapping and WGS84/Web-mercator pages for further details.

 - Go to LISTmap

-- Click on a survey control mark you are interested in and select the GDA94 Site Summary from the Identify Results box
+- Click on a survey control mark you are interested in and review the basic information in the Identify Results box or select the GDA2020 Site Summary or GDA94 Site Summary link.

 When using survey control information, you must be aware of the warnings